 Fifth, in early June the State Department of Personnel and Training was asked by the Governor's Office to undertake a comprehensive review of compensation for correctional officers.

+Caption and a substitution of the substitution

 That report was released to the public on September 26, 1984, and is considered in Chapter 7 ("Compensation for Correctional Officers and Other Staff") of this report.

-2. Appointment of the Study Committee:
+Appointment of the Study Committee: